haidee09/DrivingApp-docs/doc/adminManual/admin.md

 - offStreetParking: The table offStreetParking is based on the [OffStreetParking](https://github.com/Fiware/dataModels/tree/master/specs/Parking/OffStreetParking) data model of FIWARE.
 This model is used to define the parking lots in the zone of a organization.
 - road: The table road is based on the [Road]( https://github.com/Fiware/dataModels/tree/master/specs/Transportation/Road) data model of FIWARE.
 This model is used in the SmartSecurity application to define roads of the parking lots of a organization; and is also used to define the roads within of the zone of the organization using the responsible attribute.
 - roadSegment: The table roadSegment is based on the [RoadSegment]( https://github.com/Fiware/dataModels/tree/master/specs/Transportation/RoadSegment) data model of FIWARE.
 This model is used in the Smart Security application to describe the characteristics of the segments in which is divided a road.
 In addition, this model provides attributes to detail the properties of the road lanes.
 - mobileUser: The table mobileUser is based on the User data model design for the smart security scenario.
-This model fulfill with basic attributes used for the authentication service of FIWARE, the Identity Manager - Keyrock.
+This model fulfills with basic attributes used for the authentication service of FIWARE, the Identity Manager - Keyrock.
-- deviceToken: The table deviceToken is based on the DeviceToken data model, design it for complete the devices information represented in the Device data model of FIWARE.
+- deviceToken: The table deviceToken is based on the DeviceToken data model, design it for complete the devices information to send the notifications of alerts.
 The DeviceToken model includes attributtes for the sending and administration of push notifications in the mobile app.

-Context entities from the Orion ContextBroker stored in MongoDB
+Context entities of the Orion ContextBroker stored in MongoDB

-- Device: The entities Device are based on the [Device]( https://github.com/Fiware/dataModels/blob/master/specs/Device/Device/) of FIWARE
+- Device: The entities Device are based on the [Device]( https://github.com/Fiware/dataModels/blob/master/specs/Device/Device/) data model of FIWARE
-- Alert: The Alert entities are based in the [Alert]( https://github.com/Fiware/dataModels/blob/master/specs/Alert/) of FIWARE.
+- Alert: The Alert entities are based in the [Alert]( https://github.com/Fiware/dataModels/blob/master/specs/Alert/) data model of FIWARE.

-Tables of the time series databse in CrateDB
+Tables of the time series database in CrateDB

 - etDevice: The table etDevice is based on the [Device]( https://github.com/Fiware/dataModels/blob/master/specs/Device/Device/) data model of FIWARE.
 - etAlert: The table etAlert is based on the [Alert](https://github.com/Fiware/dataModels/blob/master/specs/Alert/) data model of FIWARE.